jwsephdev/FP-Controller/README.md

-# Jwseph's FPS Controller for Godot
+# Jwseph's FPS Controller Template for Godot

 A First Person Controller Made for Godot 4<br>
 *Last Updated for Godot 4.4.1